 What services are available for career planning?

-The William Woods University Career Center invites students to discuss career options, self-assessment, values, skills, interests, goals and job-seeking strategies with a career counselor.
-The career center can assist students in developing resumes and cover letters, practicing interview skills and much more!
+The William Woods University Office of Career Services invites students to discuss career options, self-assessment, values, skills, interests, goals and job-seeking strategies with a career counselor.
+The Office of Career Services can assist students in developing resumes and cover letters, practicing interview skills and much more!

 How can parents assist their student in the career development process?

-Encourage your son or daughter to visit the Career Center as early as freshman year to learn about the many services and programs we offer.
+Encourage your son or daughter to visit the Office of Career Services as early as freshman year to learn about the many services and programs we offer.
 We want to empower students with the skills, experience, and knowledge needed to make informed decisions about their career planning every step of the way.
 This is best accomplished with an early start!

 Does WWU offer a program for studying abroad?

 William Woods University students have taken advantage of a variety of study abroad opportunities.
-The university is a member of the Missouri – London Consortium.
-This group of Missouri colleges and universities work together to provide students an opportunity to study in London while fulfilling credit requirements at their home institution.
 Other students have elected to gain a study abroad experience through the Woods Around the World program, which engages in a group travel opportunity over Spring Break.
 Still others have selected a host of other study abroad opportunities by partnering with other institutions.
 The study abroad program allows students to immerse themselves in the culture and life of the host country and become conversant in the language; to mature socially, spiritually, and intellectually; and to develop sensitivity to cultural differences and a sense of responsibility for and mission to other peoples of the world.
-For more information about study abroad, please visit the web site at or stop by the Career Center.
+For more information about study abroad, please visit the Study Abroad page or stop by the Office of Career Services.